Pre Event Info

 On start time pick up your map from the course box, taking care to ensure you only pick up one.
 Remember to dib at the start box.

-Control Descriptions will be available for you to print from this webpage from prior to the event.
+Control Descriptions are available here for you to print prior to the event.

 Courses close at 2.30